paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Firstly we can write the C equivalent to ``fibonacci()`` in the file ``cFibA.c``, note the inclusion of ``"Python.h"`` which will give us access to the whole Python C API:
+Firstly we can write the C equivalent to ``fibonacci()`` in the file ``cFibA.c``, note the inclusion of ``"Python.h"`` which will give us access to the whole Python C API (we will use that later on):

 .. code-block:: c